 Typically, a claim for personal injuries (and property damage as well) arises when two cars collide and one driver is at fault for the accident.
 The claims are usually made against the at fault (negligent) driver’s liability (car insurance) carrier.
 If the insurance claim is not settled, a lawsuit must be filed against the driver; the insurance company will then hire a lawyer to defend its insured.
 If the at fault driver does not have insurance, has inadequate insurance, or if the accident is caused by a hit and run driver, then a claim is made against your own uninsured or UIM motorist coverage.
 If you do not have that coverage, you may never receive adequate repayment for your injuries.
-Please see our page on UIM coverage for more information on this subject.

 Frequently, the injured person in an accident can not afford proper medical treatment for their injuries or rehabilitation.
 An attorney can frequently arrange for necessary medical treatment by medical providers where the treatment is given as needed and payment is postponed to those providers until the case settles.
 Those medical providers get paid out of the settlement proceeds.

 It is important to consult a NJ injury lawyer after you are involved in an accident because failing to file your claim within a proper time frame, also called the Statute of Limitations, may mean that you cannot file it at all.
 The Statute of limitations can be difficult to calculate for a lay person.
 Generally, personal injury claims must be brought within two (2) years of the date that the accident occurred or the claim arose.
 It can vary if the injured person or at-fault party are deceased, fraud is involved, a foreign object is left in your body by a doctor or in certain other limited circumstances.
 Further, if a government entity caused harm, a proper written notice must be provided to the government entity in a much shorter period of time.
 This can be as short as 3 months (90 days).